-The annual meeting of stockholders of Hess Corporation will be held at our offices, 1501 McKinney Street, Houston, Texas 77010, on Wednesday, June 5, 2019, at 9:00 a.m., local time, for the following purposes:
+The annual meeting of stockholders of Hess Corporation will be held on Wednesday, June 3, 2020, at 9:00 a.m., Central Time, for the following purposes:

-- 1. To elect eleven directors for the ensuing one-year term (pages 2 to 19 of the accompanying proxy statement); - 2.
+- 1. To elect ten directors for the ensuing one-year term (pages 2 to 19 of the accompanying proxy statement); - 2.
 To conduct a non-binding advisory vote to approve the compensation of our named executive officers (page 48); - 3.
-To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as our independent registered public accountants (pages 49 to 50); and - 4.
+To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as our independent registered public accountants (pages 49-50); and - 4.
 To transact any other business which properly may be brought before the meeting.